-Basic (loss) income per common share is calculated by dividing the net (loss) income by the weighted average number of common shares outstanding during the period.
-Diluted (loss) income per common share is calculated by dividing the net income applicable to common shares by the weighted average number of common shares outstanding during the period, plus the effects of dilutive common share equivalents such as warrants and stock options.
+Basic loss per common share is calculated by dividing the net loss by the weighted average number of common shares outstanding during the period.
+Diluted loss per common share is calculated by dividing the net loss applicable to common shares by the weighted average number of common shares outstanding during the period, plus the effects of dilutive common share equivalents such as warrants and stock options.

-Diluted net (loss) income per share is calculated using the treasury method, where the exercise of warrants and options is assumed to be at the beginning of the period and the proceeds from the exercise of warrants and options and the amount of compensation expense measured, but not yet recognized in (loss) income are assumed to be used to purchase common shares of the Corporation at the average market price during the period.
+Diluted net loss per share is calculated using the treasury method, where the exercise of warrants and options is assumed to be at the beginning of the period and the proceeds from the exercise of warrants and options and the amount of compensation expense measured, but not yet recognized in loss are assumed to be used to purchase common shares of the Corporation at the average market price during the period.

-Basic and diluted (loss) income per common share
+Basic and diluted loss per common share

-The following table sets forth the computation of basic and diluted (loss) income per share:
+The following table sets forth the computation of basic and diluted loss per share: